 As we have seen in Section 3, the information associated with each viewpoint has been obtained from the definition of the channel between the sphere of viewpoints and the polygons of the object.
-Now, the information associated with a polygon will be defined as the contribution of this polygon to the MI of that channel.
-To illustrate this new approach, the inverted channel $O \rightarrow V$ is considered, so that O is the input and V the output.
+Now, the information associated with a polygon will be defined as the contribution of this polygon to the MI of this channel.
+To illustrate this new approach, the reversed channel $O \rightarrow V$ is considered, so that Ois the input and V the output.